danielabar/meblog/src/markdown/active_storage_form_errors.md

 To demonstrate the issue, we'll setup a new Rails project (as of this writing, I'm on Rails 8.0.2) for a simple expense tracker application.
 It will have one model `ExpenseReport` that users fill out to get reimbursed for their expenses.
 The `ExpenseReport` model will have a single file attachment named `receipt` for users to upload evidence of their expense.

-The commands to get started are as follows:
+The commands to get started:

 ```bash
 # Create new rails application (defaults to sqlite database)